ndenicolais/Onboarding/README.md

 Use an onboarding screen allow to show a first-time user how to get the most from your app, present information at app startup.<br/>
 The onboarding screen can be understood as a virtual unboxing of an application.
 Users go through a series of screens which finally directs users to the application interface.<br/>
 The purpose of Onboarding screen can have different aspects, for example:<br/>
-- Welcome the user who opens the application for the first time.<br/>
+- Welcome the user who opens the application for the first time.
-- Describe the features of the application.<br/>
+- Describe the features of the application.
-- Describe the features of the application.<br/>
+- Describe the features of the application.
-- Allow users to register or log in.<br/>
+- Allow users to register or log in.
 - Allow users to customize certain aspects of the application.
 - And many other customizations...